Perspective | What made Amanda Gorman's poem so much better than other inaugural verse

 Since Angelou, every inauguration of a Democratic president (and no inauguration of a Republican) has included a poetry reading.
 Barack Obama’s first swearing-in featured Elizabeth Alexander, whose “Praise Song for the Day” remains my favorite inaugural poem.
 Alexander builds from evocative details to a moving crescendo.
 Near the start, we hear that “Someone is stitching up a hem, darning / a hole in a uniform, patching a tire, / repairing the things in need of repair.”
 By the end, Alexander speaks not of everyday acts of care but of what drives them, of “Love beyond marital, filial, national, / love that casts a widening pool of light.”
 Her poem is a “praise song for walking forward in that light.”
 As a written text, Gorman’s poem might not hold up as well as Alexander’s, but the younger poet’s performance clearly stands out.
 While her predecessors read in a staid, academic style, Gorman animated the language, more like a preacher or, indeed, a politician.
 (Gorman says she intends to run for president in 2036.)

 Gorman’s spoken-word style reflects her personal story.
-An African American from Los Angeles, she was named the first national youth poet laureate in 2017, at age 19.
+A Black native of Los Angeles, she was named the first national youth poet laureate in 2017, at age 19.
 Like President Biden, she has experienced a speech impediment; she cites that and an auditory processing disorder as increasing her sensitivity to the sounds of language.
 The spoken-word performance style draws upon multiple African American traditions, including hip hop and church oratory.
 Spoken-word poetry is also quite popular among the young people whom one might expect a youth poet laureate to reach.
 My students sometimes send me links to spoken-word videos on YouTube or Tik Tok, asking how these relate to the more conventional poets I usually study and teach.
 I am not always sure how to answer, but Gorman’s performance suggests that spoken-word techniques can help to increase poetry’s stature and spread its joy to broader audiences.

 It is a truism among academics that poetry is foremost an art of the spoken word, but we rarely live up to this ideal.
 Yes, the inaugural poems by Angelou, Alexander and the rest exhibit beautiful aural effects.
 But so many of our encounters with poetry are silent and solitary.
 We read the assigned poems in private.
 If we like them, perhaps we bristle as a fellow sophomore botches the recitation in class.
 This buttoned-up style has dampened every inaugural poetry reading — until now.
 With her exceptional performance, Gorman reminds us how poetry, delivered well, can enrich public life.